-- Security has become a large aspect of our business, and increasingly our clients businesses as well.
-Hacking, spamming and identify theft are big businesses, and no longer reserved just for “bored basement dwelling geeks”.
+- Security has become a large aspect of our business, and increase our client’s businesses as well.
+Hacking, spamming and identity theft are big businesses, and no longer reserved just for “bored basement-dwelling geeks”.

 - The tools and services available to clients have exploded.
 10 years ago much of the “software” we deployed was custom built.
 We now have hosted, third party providers for almost any software or service that your business or website may need.

 - Just like the general population, our use of mobile has exploded.
-Already somewhat mobile in 2006 with our laptops, smartphones and tablets now allow us to work almost anywhere.
-In fact I’m writing this using my Verizon hostspot, in northern Maine – something that wouldn’t have been possible 10 years ago due to the evolution of mobile networks.
+Already somewhat mobile in 2006 with our laptops, smartphones, and tablets now allow us to work almost anywhere.
+In fact, I’m writing this using my Verizon hotspot, in northern Maine – something that wouldn’t have been possible 10 years ago due to the evolution of mobile networks.

 To wrap things up (as they start the music) I just want to thank our family of clients who have supported Desiree and I for the last 10 years.
 This family has allowed us to beat the odds, and raise a small family of our own on Cape Cod – something we feel lucky and privileged to accomplish.